open-cogsci/osdoc/content/rovereto2014.md

 ext_url: /rovereto2014
 ---

-This tutorial is part of an OpenSesame workshop that will be held at the Center for Mind/ Brain Sciences at the University of Trento on May 7th, 9:00.
+This tutorial is part of an OpenSesame workshop that will take place at the Center for Mind/ Brain Sciences at the University of Trento on May 7th, 9:00.

 %--
 figure: